-This setting applies to the [PALLET ROTATE] button on the EC-300 and EC-1600.
-It specifies the rotation for the rotary table in the load station.
-It should be set to a value from 0 to 360.
-The default value is 90.
-For example, entering 90 rotates the pallet 90 degrees each time the rotary index button is pressed.
+This setting applies to the [PALLET ROTATE] button on the EC-1600.
+It specifies the rotation for the rotary table.
+It should be set to a value from -180 to 180.For example, entering 90 rotates the pallet 90 degrees each time the rotary index button is pressed.
 If it is set to zero, the rotary table does not rotate.